Geeksltd/Programming.Tips/ExceptionHandling.md

 ## Validating method arguments

-The main purpose of validating arguments in methods is to inform the callers that they are using the method incorrectly.
+&nbsp;&nbsp; The main purpose of validating arguments in methods is to inform the callers that they are using the method incorrectly.
 Therefore, this should be done only when the calling code is not in your control.
 The most common scenario is for when you are creating a public method in a library that is published for other developers.

 **Is the caller in your control?**
 Callers of nonpublic methods are always in your control.
 Therefore, you should generally not validate arguments in private and internal methods.
 If you are creating a public method that is meant to be called only by another code that you also own, again it's unnecessary to validate arguments.